 If staff become concerned about a sharing nudes and semi-nudes issue in relation to a device in the possession of a student (e.g. mobile phone, tablet, digital camera), the member of staff will secure the device (it should be confiscated).
-This is consistent with DfE advice "Searching, screening and confiscation: advice for headteachers, school staff and governing bodies" (DfE January 2018), page 11 'After the search'.
-Searching, screening and confiscation
+This is consistent with DfE advice "Searching, screening and confiscation: advice for schools" (DfE July 2022)

 Staff will not look at, share or print any indecent images.
-The confiscated device will be passed immediately to the DSL who will follow the recommend approach in respect to viewing the imagery.
+The confiscated device will be passed immediately to the DSL (see 'Viewing the imagery' below).